How to Buy Tax Liens in North Carolina

 Bargain Real Estate at Rock Bottom Prices

-Now, what I’m doing is teaching you to buy these properties at rock bottom dollar.
+Now, what I’m doing is teaching you to buy these properties at rock-bottom dollars.
 You can get tax deed properties for about 20 or 30 cents on the dollar of the assessed value.

 Why?
 Because the bidding starts around the amount of the back taxes.